compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-12_PopulationGenetics.md

 **Filtering**:
 * -extract (removes all unlisted variants from the current analysis)
-* -maf _threshold.value_ (minor allele frequencies/count, filters out all variants with MAF below the provided threshold)
+* -maf _threshold.value_ (minor allele frequencies/count, filters out all variants with MAF below the provided threshold, defined as common or rare (<1%))
 * -geno _treshold_value_ (missing genotype rates, filters out all variants with missing call rates exceeding the provided value)
 * -mind _threshol.value_ (same but for samples)
 * -prune (filters out all samples with missing phenotypes)